University Health Services

 The Towson University Health Center at Ward & West offers primary care services to all registered students regardless of insurance status.
 Students who have graduated may use our services for one academic term after they graduate (e.g. summer term for May graduates, January term for December graduates, etc.).
 The Health Center is open Monday–Friday throughout the year with the exception of university holidays and university closures.

-Charges for Health Center services can be paid by check or billed to the student’s university account.
+Charges for Health Center services will be billed to the student’s university account.
 The Health Center is an “in-network” provider with many large insurance plans and will bill the plans directly for covered services.
 Referrals for X-rays, outside lab and diagnostic tests, and specialty and hospital care are the student’s financial responsibility, so we strongly encourage all students to carry health insurance (see Health Insurance below).

 For after-hours medical emergencies, students should call 911.
 For non-emergencies students can call our After-hours Nurse Advice Line at 410-704-2466.
 St. Joseph Medical Center and Greater Baltimore Medical Center, as well as several free-standing urgent care centers, are available to provide urgent care to students at their own expense when the Health Center is closed.
 Check your insurance plan to verify coverage for these services.